Probing multipolar order in the candidate altermagnet MnF$_2$ through the elastocaloric effect under strain

 In the following we show that another way to reconcile this disagreement is to take into account the presence of additional electrons or holes in the system.
 Although our samples are of high quality, we cannot fully exclude the presence of defects or slight off-stoichiometry.
-For example, even a 1 part in $10^3$ off-stoichiometry leads to $\sim 10^{19}\,{\rm cm}^{-3}$ carriers, which is much higher than obtained through thermal excitations across the gap.
-In order to simulate this effect, we repeated our DFT calculations with added electrons or holes, and extracted $\lambda$ (see Fig.~\ref{fig:4}(a)).
-Both electrons and holes initially enhance $\lambda$ by orders of magnitude before it shows a saturation-like behavior.
+For example, even a one part in $10^3$ off-stoichiometry leads to $\sim 10^{19}\,{\rm cm}^{-3}$ electrons or holes, which is much higher than obtained through thermal excitations across the gap (note that, for piezomagnetism, what matters is whether the additional charges are spin polarizable, not whether they are itinerant; in insulating MnF$_2$, off-stoichiometry likely results in localized charges).
+In order to simulate this effect, we repeated our DFT calculations with added electrons or holes and extracted $\lambda$ [see Fig.~\ref{fig:4}(a)].
+Both electrons and holes initially enhance $\lambda$ by orders of magnitude before it shows a saturationlike behavior.
 Even though the sign of the coefficient is the same for either type of doping, there is strong electron-hole asymmetry in the size of response, which is particularly pronounced at $J\,=\,0$.
-This can be understood by considering which sites the carriers occupy in the DFT calculations (see Fig.~\ref{fig:theory}(c)).
-Doped electrons occupy the widest $t_{2g}$ bands formed by $d$-orbitals elongated along the Mn-chains along the $c$ axis.
-The spin density is nonzero on both opposite spin Mn ions, and hence their net magnetic moment is canceled to a large extent.
+This can be understood by considering which sites the carriers occupy in the DFT calculations [see Fig.~\ref{fig:theory}(c)].
+Doped electrons occupy the widest $t_{2g}$ bands formed by $d$~orbitals elongated along the Mn chains along the $c$ axis.
+The spin density is nonzero on both opposite spin Mn ions, and, hence, their net magnetic moment is canceled to a large extent.
 Doped holes, on the other hand, occupy the narrower $e_g$ bands on top of the valence band, and the DFT results indicate that most of them occupy only one of the Mn ions' orbitals under strain, hence giving rise to an enhanced net magnetic moment.
-Introducing additional on-site Hund's coupling $J$ reduces this electron-hole asymmetry, but does not completely eliminate it.
+Introducing additional on-site Hund's coupling $J$ reduces this electron-hole asymmetry but does not completely eliminate it.
 In either case, we estimate that about 0.001 holes per Mn is sufficient to obtain results that agree with the experimental observation.
+Note, however, that the magnitude of this effect is meaningful only as an order of magnitude because of the tendencies of DFT to overestimate magnetic order in partially filled orbitals and to underestimate electron localization.